These regulations apply to the Cardiff, Glyntaff, Newport Treforest and Dubai libraries .

 - Requests & Intersite requests: *requests for items on loan to another reader, or for items available from another campus, are made using the online library catalogue, FINDit.
 The reader will be notified by email when the request is available to collect from the request collection shelves; the request will be kept for one week.

 - Inter-library Loan* requests for books and journal articles from other libraries can be made via FINDit.
 Such loans are subject in each case to the conditions imposed by the library providing the loan.
 Taught students can have up to 5 free inter-library loans per academic year; thereafter the charge is £3.00 per item for satisfied requests.

 - Access to theses is via the British Library online service EThOS.

 - External borrowers including corporate/school members will have all borrowing facilities withdrawn at the first offence.
 Appeals against the application of Library Services sanctions should be addressed to the Head of Academic Services – Ann Cross (Library Services).
 Any further appeal on the same case will be dealt with by the Head of Student Support and Library Services.

 - Copyright is a legal right.
 The University is both a creator, and user, of copyright material and takes its responsibilities in relation to copyright and other intellectual property seriously.

 - Before you copy any material (in whatever form) you should be satisfied that you are acting in accordance with the law.
 Guidance on copyright matters is available on the USW website.

-- Use of computer-based services provided by Library Services is subject to the University’s Regulations for the use of University computing facilities
+- Use of computer-based services provided by Library Services is subject to the University’s Regulations for the use of University computing facilities.

 - Any username, password or PIN number provided to a user for access to Library services is for personal use only and must not be disclosed to anyone else.